radu-matei/radu-matei.github.io/content/blog/kubernetes-controller-csharp.md

 # Using the C# client to build a controller

-There is a [C# client for Kubernetes][kubernetes-csharp], whith has great examples, and we are going to use it in building our controller.
+There is a [C# client for Kubernetes][kubernetes-csharp], which has great examples, and we are going to use it in building our controller.
 Besides the usual CRUD operations that you can do with the client, you can also _watch_ for various resources - we listen on a given resource, and then we handle the events that take place:

 ```csharp
 var result = await _client.ListNamespacedCustomObjectWithHttpMessagesAsync(